Making the Mobile Web a Better Place: Outbrain and Google AMP

-Over the past few months, Outbrain has been working with Google on its AMP project to address what’s always been a singular focus for this company: improving the user experience with content and how it’s discovered.
+Over the past few months, Outbrain has been working with Google AMP project to address what’s always been a singular focus for this company: improving the user experience with content and how it’s discovered.

 We know that the mobile user experience can often be clunky, slow and frustrating.
 AMP can largely put those days behind us, enabling publishers to create mobile-friendly content that loads instantly for consumers on any screen.